The ICS transition: your questions answered

 The trade unions are being consulted on arrangements and procedures being put in place and will continue to argue for fair, equitable, open and transparent recruitment procedures.

-22. Can MiP push for skills development programmes for board-level staff to support joint or integrated working?
+21. What skills development programmes are available for board-level staff to support joint or integrated working?

 There is no national instruction not to fill vacant posts below board level.
-If this is happening locally please contact your MiP National Officer or Rep for support in engaging with your employer about this practice.
+If this is happening locally please contact your local MiP rep or head office for support in engaging with your employer about this practice.

 The guidance in the document FAQs on NHS England and NHS Improvement’s legislative recommendations on ICSs encourages employers to minimise uncertainty and limit employment changes as much as possible, and the ICS Design Framework (page 49) asks affected organisations not to carry out significant internal organisational change and not to displace people.
-If any of these things are being proposed locally, you should take it up with your local MiP Rep or National Officer so MiP can raise the issue with your employer.
+If any of these things are being proposed locally, contact us or talk to your MiP rep so we can raise the issue with your employer.

-The ICS Transition Partnership Group first met on 29 April 2021 and has been working through the guidance documents required, which then have to go through a sign-off process.
+The ICS Transition Partnership Group first met in April 2021 and has been working through the guidance documents required.
 The terms of reference of the group have been published and are accessible here.
 The ICS design framework and guidance on the employment commitment were published on 16 June 2021 and are accessible here.

 The ICS design framework details the required structures and is accessible here.

-The new statutory NHS ICS bodies will be encouraged to evolve in order to deliver the work required of them, so there is likely to be some organisational change in every ICS at some point after April 2022.
+The new statutory NHS Integrated Care Boards (ICBs) will be encouraged to evolve in order to deliver the work required of them, so there is likely to be some organisational change in every ICB at some point after July 2022.
 Under the 2006 Transfer of Undertakings (Protection of Employment) Regulations, any changes require an economic, technical or organisational reason to go ahead, and must be subject to the required consultation processes with recognised trade unions.

 Probably not, because constructive unfair dismissal requires a resignation in response to a repudiatory breach which is so serious as to go to the root of the contract and destroy it.
 There are not many actions on the part of an employer capable of doing that.
 Constructive dismissal also requires an employee to tender their resignation as soon after the repudiatory breach as possible, otherwise there is a risk that the employee will affirm the contract by the action of staying at work.
 It is also worth considering that the success rate for constructive dismissal cases at Employment Tribunals is approximately 5%.